Real-time Threat Feeds user guide¶

 - 120 queries per hour

-For optimal performance, we recommend the following connection speeds:
+For best performance, we recommend the following connection speeds:

 - 10 Mbps (1.25 MB/s): For most feeds with typical use.